 Recently, with my ability in German lagging somewhat from lack of use, I have been practicing online with a particular focus on German for medical purposes.
 I hope to be selected for your competitive DNP Program in Nurse Anesthesia at XXXX University because of my intense passion for patient care and advocacy and my potential to contribute to the diversity and multilingual character of medical care in South Florida, one of the most critical international areas of America.

 I thrive on diversity, especially among patient populations, and I prioritize communication with the patient, anesthesiologist, surgeon, and whoever else is involved in the patient’s care.
 I am sensitive to how patients undergoing anesthesia are at the most vulnerable moments of their lives and depend on the CRNA to be their advocate.
 By earning my DNP at XXXX University, I hope to become a member of the Diversity in Nurse Anesthesia Mentorship Program, founded by Dr. XXXX, one of my main inspirations.
 Hopefully, I will be selected for participation in workshops across the country in Diversity CRNA Information Sessions & Airway Simulation Labs.
 Nothing excites me more than the prospect of mentoring minority nursing students in their preparation for graduate school in Nurse Anesthesia.

-I am in constant need of learning, if I don't learn anything I feel very unproductive and not accomplished.
+I am very hardworking, disciplined, and highly motivated.
+Working in a Level I Trauma ICU has helped me learn to stay focused under pressure and during emergencies.
+I constantly need learning; if I don't learn anything, I feel unproductive and not accomplished.
 I rejoice at the prospect of spending the balance of my professional life giving my all at a large hospital or outpatient clinic and mentoring registered nurses.

 I thank you for considering my application to Nurse Anesthesia at XXXX University.